e-protocol/server-clientHTTP/README.md

 ## Task*
 1) Create light http server to listen any specified port
+2) Server should operate POST http requests
-2) Server should response "Status ok" on /info request
+3) Server should response "Status ok" on /info request
-3) Server should write logs
+4) Server should write logs
-4) Server should send logs on /log request
+5) Server should send logs on /log request
-5) Server should upload file somewhere in "/tmp" directory by /upload request
+6) Server should upload file somewhere in "/tmp" directory by /upload request
-6) Server should start only under root for Linux target machine
+7) Server should start only under root for Linux target machine
-7) Server should be able uploading files by wget or curl**
+8) Server should be able uploading files by wget or curl**

 ## Note!
 *No additional information was provided.
 So this solution is abstract and not applicable for real purposes.